 The form gives you an outline of what they require and asks basic information about yourself.

-The statement of purpose, or personal statement or essays that accompany your application is your opportunity to present yourself and your goals to the admissions committee.
-Your statement should be well written and should address your background, your areas of interest and your future plans.
+The statement of purpose, or personal statement are essay that accompany your application, is your opportunity to present yourself and your goals to the admissions committee.
+Your statement should be well written and should address your background, your areas of interest, and your future plans.
 Be as specific as you can about how the program to which you are applying would be the most beneficial to you and how it will enable you to eventually make a significant contribution in your field of study.
 You want to convince the admissions committee that their program and the qualities you bring are an excellent match.
-Some applications have topics that they want you to address.
+Some applications have topics they want you to address.
 Be sure to answer the questions that they’re asking.

 You are asked to submit the official transcript for each undergraduate school you have attended.
 (If the grade is on your Hunter transcript, the original transcript would not be required) Graduate and professional schools obviously place greatest emphasis on grades in courses related to your field, but they do consider the totality of your academic record.
 Your most recent coursework may also be given more scrutiny than the grades from your earlier years.
 Some programs also look favorably upon a candidate who has pursued a particularly challenging course of study (a double major, a number of upper-level electives outside a student’s discipline, and so on), even if it has resulted in a somewhat lower overall GPA.